Lipno, Lipno County: History

 During the Polish–Soviet War, the town was briefly occupied by the Soviets from 13–14 August 1920.
 The Soviets then plundered private homes and shops, as well as the municipal office, and terrorized the population.
 Prominent local activist and organizer of the Polish defense, Jerzy Starzyński, was subjected to gruesome tortures and murdered.
 Nearly half of the occupying security forces were local communist Jews, recruited mainly from the poor.
 Wealthy Jews and Orthodox Jews did not support the Soviets, and several wealthy Jews were robbed and murdered by the Soviets.
 Lipno was liberated by Poles on 20 August 1920.
 A monument to local Polish soldiers fallen in the war was erected in 1930.

 In 1924, Zygmunt Uzarowicz, a former Polish independence activist in the Russian Partition of Poland, became the mayor of the town, and held office until the German invasion of Poland in 1939.

 World War II

+During the invasion of Poland, which started World War II, the town was raided by the Germans on 2 September 1939 and captured on 8 September.